Asia Tracks Wall St Lower As Traders Pause Fed-fuelled Rally - UrduPoint

 Asia Tracks Wall St Lower As Traders Pause Fed-fuelled Rally

-Asian markets retreated Wednesday as traders take a breather from a global rally that has been fuelled by expectations the Federal Reserve will cut interest rates next month

-Hong Kong, (UrduPoint / Pakistan Point News - 21st Aug, 2024) Asian markets retreated Wednesday as traders take a breather from a global rally that has been fuelled by expectations the Federal Reserve will cut interest rates next month.
+Hong Kong, (UrduPoint / Pakistan Point News - 22nd Aug, 2024) Asian equities sank Wednesday as traders take a breather from a global rally that has been fuelled by expectations the Federal Reserve will cut interest rates next month.

 With few sparks to drive buying, markets took their cue from Wall Street, where the main indexes slipped after an eight-day advance, with focus on a speech Friday by central bank boss Jerome Powell at the Jackson Hole symposium in Wyoming.